Pro/dkim-exchange/README.md

 8. When reached, the process should stop at the breakpoint

 # Changelog
+* Current master branch:
+        Fix: improved install process and using multithreading
 * 26.03.2015 [2.1.4]:
 	New: Support for Exchange 2013 SP1 CU8
         Fix: Transparent background colors exception